Would you like to start organizing webinars? Use this checklist and you will learn how to organize a webinar in the most effective way.

 - How can you include your corporate brand in the design?

 - Test all equipment and software.

-- Is there a good (quiet) location where the webinar can be held?
+- Is there a good (quiet) location where you can hold the webinar?

 - Promote the webinar (social media, emails, website banners, through promotional partners, etc.)